-On our workbench we had a small ESD mat to avoid any static discharge issues which could damage the electronics we work on.
-The mat only covered the central portion of the bench and the areas each side only had a painted finish.
-The edges of the mat also had a problem with curling up despite several attempts to glue the mat down to the bench using different glues and double sided tapes.
+On our workbench, we had a small ESD mat to avoid any static discharge issues which could damage the electronics we work on.
+The mat only covered the central portion of the bench and areas on each side only had a painted finish.
+The edges of the mat also had a problem with curling up despite several attempts to glue the mat down to the bench using different glues and double-sided tapes.

-On the floor we had a vinyl flooring surface and we decided to purchase a ESD Floor Mat measuring 2000 x 1500mm from Somerset Solders.
-This is connected to a central earthing point via a high value resistor to limit the current.
+On the floor, we had a vinyl flooring surface and we decided to purchase an ESD Floor Mat measuring 2000 x 1500mm from Somerset Solders.
+This is connected to a central earthing point via a high-value resistor to limit the current.

 Removing all the test equipment and other tools from the bench took several hours and once the bench was cleaned, we installed wide double-sided tape around the edges and across the centre sections to stop the new matting from moving.